SQUIDzillaNFT/jim_bridge_mInventoryRemake/README.md

 # Jim_Bridge

+QUICK edit for enabling stashes for shops, and stash crafting functionality with the Latest CodeM Inventory Remake.

 This script is intended to be used with my all my scripts (soon)

 It was started due to wanting to bring the same features from some scripts into others with minimal work and multiple updates